holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_robozzle/lesson_plan.md

     - Go down sheet puzzle by puzzle
     - Can play in pairs or by yourself
     - Need to get to 10th level
+- Have create account so I "can track you"
+    - User name same as Scratch
+    - Password "ChangeMe" since not a secure website/no interesting data
 - Go!
 - Before end of class
     - What are "functions"